UDP Protocol tutorial | UDP header and functions

 Why do we need the UDP protocol?

 Till now we know that UDP is the most simples transport protocol.
 Have no sequencing, flow control, and reliable delivery.
 But still, it is used widely why so?
 The answer is the kind of applications that need a datagram protocol.
 The applications are time-critical applications e.g DNS and multimedia applications.
 As no handshake and other time-consuming functionalities.
 UDP provides a rapid delivery of datagrams to the destination.
 For example, if we use TCP then there may be a delay in a multimedia session that is not good for the end-user experience, here UDP is a better choice.

-Other than time-critical, the UDP adds a lesser number header byte as TCP does.
+Other than time-critical, the UDP adds a lesser number of header bytes than TCP does.
 So where we have very low space for communication UDP is a better option for example TFTP.